IndexCoop/tokenlists/README.md

 - An exported `INDEX_COOP_NEW_NETWORK_TOKENS` TokenData array, containing only IndexCoop tokens on that network.
 - A default exported `NEW_NETWORK_TOKENS` TokenData array, containing all tokens on that network, with the last item appended being the aforementioned `INDEX_COOP_[NETWORK]_TOKENS` array.
+- Make sure to use a folder from now on (separating index and network tokens)

 After this, `index.ts` should be updated to export the newly created lists as shown below: